Shalika germs for tamely ramified elements in $GL_n$: Examples

-Note that the first one is just the sum of the coefficients of the various $e_\lambda$ up to normalization.
-It agrees up to $q\mapsto q^{-1}$ with the computation in \cite[Eq.
-(3.1)]{CD} -- it seems that there is a typo in their paper, repeating one from Piontkowski's work \cite{Piontkowski}. \end{example} \begin{example} The simplest elliptic case with three Puiseux pairs appears in \cite[Eq.
+\end{example} \begin{example} The simplest elliptic case with three Puiseux pairs appears in \cite[Eq.
 (3.8.)]{CD} as well as in \cite{Piontkowski} as an example where previous methods fail.
 This example corresponds to the plane curve singularity $\C[[t^8, t^{12}+t^{14}+t^{15}]]$, so we have $(p_1,q_1)=(p_2,q_2)=(2,1), (p_3,q_3)=(2,3)$.
 The dimension of the ASF is $42$ in this case.
 Using Sage, we compute

 which by Theorem \ref{thm:weightpolynomials} is the weight polynomial of the compactified Jacobian in this case.
 We refer the reader to the attached computer program for computing the Shalika germs and other data in this case. \end{example} \begin{example} Let $G=GL_4$ and $\gamma=u^6$.
-This is an element whose characteristic polynomial is $x^4-t^6$, so that the link is a $(6,4)$-torus knot.
+This is an element whose characteristic polynomial is $x^4-t^6$, so that the link is a $(6,4)$-torus link.
 The element $\gamma$ is conjugate to one in a Levi isomorphic to $GL_2\times GL_2$, and on each of the blocks we have an equivalued element of valuation $3/2$.
-We compute the master symmetric function to be the product of the two factors in this case, namely $\fgamma=(e_{11}+qe_{2})^2$.
+We compute the master symmetric function to be the product of the two factors in this case, namely $\fgamma=(qh_{11}+h_{2})^2$.
 The Shalika expansion of $\fgamma$ reads

 Theorem \ref{thm:orbintformula} gives that $I_\gamma(\1_{(4)})=q^8+2q^7+q^6$ and $I_\gamma(\1_{(1^4)})=24q^8+24q^7+6q^6$.
 Note that up to $q\leftrightarrow t$, the first result agrees with the numerator of \cite[Example 1.3.]{HM} at $a=0, q=1$. \end{example} \begin{example} Let us work out an unramified example.
-Suppose $k=\F_q$ and $a\in \F_q^\times-(\F_q^\times)^2$.
+Suppose $k=\F_q, p\neq 2$, and $a\in \F_q^\times-(\F_q^\times)^2$.
 Let

 Then $\gamma$ splits over a degree two unramified extension of $F$.
 By Hilbert's Theorem 90, stable conjugacy in $GL_n$ is rational conjugacy, so by \cite[(3.5.4)]{ZhiweiLects} we should have where $\mathrm{SO}_\gamma$ is the stable orbital integral in $SL_n$, defined as in \cite[Section 3.5.3.]{ZhiweiLects}.